mandober/enwars/README.md

 Set name of default (line) text editor.

 ## EMACS
-If Bash finds this variable in the environment when the shell starts with value ‘t’, it assumes that the shell is running in an Emacs shell buffer and disables line editing.
+If Bash finds this variable in the environment when the shell starts with value 't', it assumes that the shell is running in an Emacs shell buffer and disables line editing.

 ## ENV
 Similar to BASH_ENV; used when the shell is invoked in POSIX Mode.